Penrith Panthers: 2001–2004 season (build to a premiership)

-2005–2009 Season (Continued Failures)
+2005–2009 season (continued failures)

 Penrith then just failed to qualify for the Top 8 in 2005 finishing two points out and in 10th spot on percentages.
 They endured another below-par season in 2006 this time falling well short of the finals finishing the year in 12th position.
 The 2007 season turned out to be a poor one for the Panthers, they won only eight games, finished last and "won" the wooden-spoon for the second time in six years after losing to the New Zealand Warriors in the last round of the regular season competition.

 In 2008, Penrith improved four spots on their 2007 performance by finishing in 12th spot out of 16 teams in the NRL competition with 10 wins, one draw and 13 losses.
 In 2009 they finished the season in 11th spot out of 16 teams in the NRL competition with 11 wins, one draw and 12 losses.

 In 2009, Penrith finished 11th.
 In round 21 of the 2009 NRL season, Penrith drew with the New Zealand Warriors 32–32 the 2nd highest drawn NRL game of all time.

-2010 Season (Brief Finals Appearance)
+2010 season (brief finals appearance)

 In 2010, Penrith had an excellent season, finishing in 2nd place in the ladder out of the 16 teams, with 16 wins and 9 losses.
 However, in the first round of the Finals series, they lost 24–22 at home to the Canberra Raiders and were knocked out in the second round when they lost 34–12 to the Sydney Roosters.

 Michael Gordon played very well in that year, setting two new club records.
 In round 24, against the South Sydney Rabbitohs, he set a new club record for most points scored in one game: 30.
 By the end of the final game of the regular season, game 24, round 26, he had also set a new club record for the most points scored in one season at 270.